FAQs

 Who are the guides for Summit Scholarship adventures?

 AWExpeditions offers mountaineering & backcountry expeditions that are designed for women and led by women.
-AWE partners carefully with vetted local operators and outfitters in each location, and each trip always has an AWE expedition leader as well as one or multiple local guides.
+AWE partners with carefully vetted local operators and outfitters in each location, and each trip always has an AWE expedition leader as well as one or multiple local guides.

 I would like to apply for several of the various Summit Scholarships that are available this year.
 Do I have to submit separate applications for each?